CitronZoegas/AutoGame/README.md

  - The player is the yellow rectangle.
  - The yellow and dark red circles around the player is the "spell".
 Be close enough to intersect the black rectangles to gain points.
  - If you get hit by any black rectangles you lose.
+ - The black rectangles spawn randomly across the battlefield.
 ![Screenshot](/resources/AutoGame.png)